Cyb3rC3lt/Cyb3rC3lt/README.md

 👀 I’m interested in AD & ICS Cyber Security

-🌱 Currently studying for the OSCP
+🌱 Just passed the OSCP

-🥅 2022 Goals: Pass the OSCP & get a Pentesting role
+🥅 2022 Goals: Pass the CRTP & get a Pentesting role

 📫 How to reach me:
 <p align="center">